VoliJS/Type-R/docs/chapters/validation.md

     // Members validation errors.
     nested : {
-        // key is an attrName for the record, and record.cid for the collcation key : validationError,
+        // key is an attrName for the model, and model.cid for the collcation key : validationError,
         ...
     }